hesamzakerirad/immigration-roadmap/Destination/README.md

 - Swedan's population is around 10.5 million as of 2022.
 - Roughly 89% of people speak English in Sweden.
 - Since 2015, an average of 110k people have immigrated to Sweden every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
+- According to [this](https://en.wikipedia.org/wiki/Religion_in_Sweden) page, 55% of people are Christians in Sweden.
 ---
 ### 2- Finland